 3. Corporate Partnerships

-Corporate wellness as been a common trend for the past five years.
-Many businesses have been implementing health-related contests, team events or even fundraisers to inspire employees to take better care of their bodies.
+Corporate wellness has been a common trend for the past five years.
+Many businesses have been implementing health-related contests, team events, or even fundraisers to inspire employees to take better care of their bodies.
 These corporate health initiatives create a unique opportunity for fitness centers to increase enrollment by entering into a partnership with businesses.
-Oftentimes, fitness centers will offer discounted memberships to corporate employees to increase enrollment and secure recurring revenue through contractual terms of the partnership.
+Oftentimes, fitness centers will offer discounted memberships to corporate employees to increase enrollment and secure recurring revenue through the contractual terms of the partnership.

 Understanding the value of your fitness center is important, regardless of any near future transactions.
 Even if you have not thought about selling your business, consider the future of your business; it is never too early to start planning.
 The first step in that process is a business valuation, which we are happy to provide you with.
 We can also help to identify ways to increase the value of your business.Schedule Your Free Consultation Today!